-During the 2017-2018 academic year, UChicago Student Wellness conducted a comprehensive Campus Health Needs Assessment (CHNA) engaging diverse campus partners and students to identify priority needs and develop action plans to address them.
-One of the three needs identified was mental health and well-being.
+During the 2017-2018 academic year, UChicago Student Wellness conducted a comprehensive Campus Health Needs Assessment, engaging diverse campus partners and students to identify priority needs and develop action plans to address them.
+One of the three primary needs identified was mental health and well-being.

 Do you have a mental health story you would like to share?
-Contact Julie Edwards at email@example.com to get details about how you can get involved!
+Contact Cassidy Phillips at email@example.com to get details about how you can get involved!

 These on-campus resources can help you maintain your mental well-being and assist you if are experiencing a mental health crisis.

 - Bias Education and Support Team (BEST): Comprised of staff members who support students following an alleged bias incident.
 BEST offers remedying solutions which aim to reduce the effects of the incident.